NexMaker-Fab/2022zjudem-team2/README.md

 # Brainii Makers
-Welcome to Team 2 Project number1
+Welcome to the Brainii Makers
-try it